ahmadfadhilarif/ahmadfadhilarif/README.md

 - 👀 I’m interested in object oriented programming
 - 🌱 I’m currently learning front end technologies
 - 💞️ I’m looking to collaborate on any project that can expose me to any front end tech stacks
-- 📫 Reach me at ahmadfadhilarif@gmail.com or drop me a message on www.linkedin.com/in/ahmadfadhilarif
+- 📫 Reach me on www.linkedin.com/in/ahmadfadhilarif